SimpleSoftwareIO/simple-sqs-extended-client/readme.md

 2. Run `composer require simplesoftwareio/simple-sqs-extended-client "~1"` to install the queue driver.

 3. Then, add the following default queue settings to your `queue.php` file.

+> Laravel Vapor uses must leave the connection name set to `sqs`.
+The `sqs` connection is looked for within Vapor Core and this library will not work as expected if you use a different connection name.

 ```
   /*